TheZ80Nerd/QCPC/README.md

-# QC64 - Quantum Simulator for the Commodore 64
+# QCPC - Quantum Simulator for the Amtrad CPC

 QC64 is an experimental quantum computing simulator for the Commodore 64, written in pure BASIC.